|

 depending on the amount of snow run off and precipitation.

-and we are able to step out stretch our legs and work the water
+we are able to step out stretch our legs and work the water a

 The Day: Under normal conditions, your day will begin